Humphreys Peak: Recreation

-The Arizona Snowbowl ski resort, which operates 8 lifts and 55 ski runs with a total vertical drop of 2,300 ft, is located on the western slope of Mount Humphrey.
+The Arizona Snowbowl ski resort, which operates 8 lifts and 55 ski runs with a total vertical drop of 2,300 ft, is located on the western slope of Mount Humphreys.

 Due to its proximity to Flagstaff and the US 180, the trail to the summit is relatively popular.
 In the summer, when there is no snow, the climb is a strenuous, steep hike with lower oxygen levels at altitude.
 In the winter, avalanche risk or blizzards is a possible hazard.
 The trail to the summit is 9 miles (14.5 kilometers) roundtrip with 3400 ft of elevation gain (1 km).
-The trailhead starts below the tree-line in a dense forest and ends well above the tree-line with unobstructed, 360 degree views, where the Grand Canyon can be seen in the distant north and Flagstaff just south.
+The trailhead starts below the tree-line in a dense forest and ends well above the tree-line with unobstructed, 360 degree views, where the Grand Canyon can be seen in the distant north and Flagstaff just to the south.